 Music - Opera

-Stacey Fraser, professor and chair of the music department, has performed on international operatic, concert and theater stages across the United States, Canada, Asia and Europe.Film performed and produced by CSUSB professor now streaming on Amazon
+Stacey Fraser, professor in the music department, has performed on international operatic, concert and theater stages across the United States, Canada, Asia and Europe.Film performed and produced by CSUSB professor now streaming on Amazon

-Canadian soprano Stacey Fraser is a professor, the director of Opera Theatre and the chair of the CSUSB Department of Music.
-Her eclectic musical interests have led her to sing on international operatic, concert and theater stages across the United States, Canada, Asia and Europe.
+Described as having a “wonderfully controlled soprano voice” by Alex Ross of The New York Times and “an astonishing presence” by Jennifer de Poyen of the San Diego Union Tribune, Canadian soprano Stacey Fraser's eclectic musical interests have led her to sing on international operatic, concert and theater stages across the United States, Canada, Asia and Europe.

 She has performed for many recordings, such as the role of Lisinga on the premiere recording of Manuel del Pópulo Vicente Garcia’s opera Le Cinesi for Harmonicorde.
 She has also had numerous operatic roles such as Frida in Robert Xavier Rodriguez’s Concert Suite from Frida for Kazan Co-op Theatre, and Anna I in Kurt Weill’s Die Sieben Todsünden, for the lotusflower new music project.